MBerkayHamurcu/VSCTeX/README.md

 Install the `Dev Containers` (ms-vscode-remote.remote-containers) VS Code extension

-### 2. Download this repository
+### 2. Download VSCTeX

-[Download](https://github.com/MBerkayHamurcu/VSCTeX/archive/refs/heads/main.zip "VSCTeX- Download") and extract this repository into a folder.
+Download this repository [here](https://code.visualstudio.com/download "VSCTeX - Download") and extract it into a folder.

 ### 2.1 (Windows only) Configure WSL